TrueFit/CashRegister/CashRegister/CashRegister/readme.md

 ﻿To use:

-This program will take in an input file on the command line or default to tests.txt if no input is given.
+This program will take in an input file as the first argument on the command line or wait for a user to put in a file name if no arguments are given.

 It will output the most efficient change needed in most cases, unless the total cost of the items is evenly divisble by three.
 In this case, it will give a random amount of change.